 Laws and Liability Issues

-In such cases, in addition to facing criminal charges, drunk drivers can also be held financially responsible for the injuries, damages and losses.
-Families of victims would be well advised to contact an Orange County DUI victims’ lawyer who will help them better understand their legal rights and options.
+In such cases, in addition to facing criminal charges, drunk drivers can also be held financially responsible for the injuries, damages, and losses.
+Families of victims would be well advised to contact a Fullerton personal injury lawyer who will help them better understand their legal rights and options.